Jamaske/Targame-task/README.md

 # Targame-task
-implements custom String class Uses the class with std::set to sort provided strings in reversed order. does not sensitive to char case.
+Implements custom String class
+Uses the class with std::set to sort provided strings in reversed order. does not sensitive to char case.

 build with